sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 We have now implemented and run the main steps of our workflow.
 It is always a good idea to visualise the whole process to check for errors and inconsistencies.
 Interestingly, Snakemake's has a built-in workflow visualisation feature to do this.

 **Exercise:** Visualise the entire workflow’s Directed Acyclic Graph using the `--dag` parameter.
 Remember that Snakemake prints a DAG in text format, so you need to pipe its results (using `|`) into the `dot` command to transform it into a picture.
 Do you need to specify a target?

 ??? tip "Creating a DAG"
     * Try to follow the official recommendations on workflow structure, which states that images are supposed to go in the `images/` subfolder
     * The `images/` subfolder is not automatically created by Snakemake because it isn't handled as part of an actual run, so you need to create it beforehand.
-You did this when setting up the [workflow structure](#downloading-the-data-and-setting-up-the-folder-structure)
+You did this when you set up the [workflow structure](#downloading-the-data-and-setting-up-the-folder-structure)
     * If you already computed all the outputs of the workflow, steps in the DAG will have dotted lines.
 To visualise the DAG before running the workflow, add `-F/--forceall` to the snakemake command to force the execution of all jobs.

 ??? tip "The `dot` command"